ifelsejet/notes/CodePath/week1.md

 * Discuss any pros and cons of the solution

 ## Practice Questions
-`` Write a function that reverses a string.
+*  Write a function that reverses a string.

 Example:
 Input: "hello"
 Output: "olleh"
 ``
+* Substring

+Write a function that takes in two strings and returns true if the second string is substring of the first, and false otherwise.

+Examples:
+Input: laboratory, rat
+Output: true

+Input: cat, meow
+Output: false
+Next Prime

+* Given a prime number, return the next smallest prime number

+Examples:
+Input: 3
+Output: 5